Ranking the Best Combat Sports Knockouts from June

 HOW BOUT THAT UTICA!!!!! @MMarlonMoraes ends it with a stunner! #UFCUtica https://t.co/wy27Oa4ODC

-If the fight was set to be a title eliminator, Marlon Moraes made sure to make an impression for whomever the champion may be following the UFC 227 bout between T.J.
+If the fight was set to be a title eliminator, Marlon Moraes made sure to make an impression for whoever the champion may be following the UFC 227 bout between T.J.
 Dillashaw and Cody Garbrandt.

-This knockout doesn't just enter the fray because of its quickness, at just 33 seconds, but because of the degree of difficulty.
+This knockout doesn't just enter the fray because of its quickness—just 33 seconds—but because of the degree of difficulty.
 Jimmie Rivera is leather tough and was on a 20-fight win streak that included some of the division's brightest names.

-And Moraes landed a head kick that made a sickening crack that reverberated throughout the arena in Utica, New York.
+And Moraes landed a head kick that made a sickening crack which reverberated throughout the arena in Utica, New York.

 The follow-up punches forced the referee to step in, but it was the head kick that did the damage.
-The sound will not be soon forgotten and Moraes likely staked a claim as the next title challenger with his second-straight highlight reel KO.
+The sound will not be forgotten soon, and Moraes likely staked a claim as the next title challenger with his second-straight highlight-reel KO.

 7. Jose Torres def.
 Jarred Brooks (UFC Fight Night 131, June 1)